Trying to find out the answers to some common cloth nappy questions? Check out our FAQ.

 Nappy rash is caused by exposure to bacteria in poo, reaction to chemicals and teething.
 Cloth nappies are generally chemical-free.
 You can change washing detergent if your little one reacts to it.
 Changing regularly, especially when the nappy is soiled will also help prevent nappy rash.
 Babies in cloth nappies tend to have fewer cases of nappy rash than those in disposables as the nappies are breathable and chemical-free.

 How do I deal with poo?

 The thought of dealing with poo puts a lot of people off, let’s face it, it’s not that fun.
 But most parents find that they have far fewer poo explosions that get on the clothes with cloth.
 You can also use flushable liners so that you can flush everything away without touching them and then throw the liner away.
 Another great choice is a nappy sprayer.
 This attaches to your toilet and allows you to spray the poo right into the toilet bowl without touching it, magic.
 Once you have children you are probably going to have to deal with some poo at some point and in many ways using cloth actually makes that easier.

 Setting yourself up with cloth nappies can be a bit of an expense.
 We do have a number of different options in different price ranges.
 Once you start using cloth you will be saving money and that certainly helps.
 You can save anywhere between $2000-4000 on your first child alone.

 If there are any other questions you want answering that we haven’t covered in our FAQ, or you want more info, then please contact us.
-I’ll do my best to answer any questions you might have, although if they’re not cloth nappy related, I can’t guarentee I’ll be that helpful.
+I’ll do my best to answer any questions you might have, although if they’re not cloth nappy related, I can’t guarantee I’ll be that helpful.
 You can also find more cloth nappy info on our Facebook page.